stam66/PubSubXojo/README.md

 # PubSubXojo

 Publish-Subscribe module for Xojo.
-Ported my my LiveCode version of the same: https://github.com/stam66/skPubSub (if anything highlights the elegance of LiveCodeScript).
+Ported my my LiveCode version of the same: https://github.com/stam66/skPubSub (if anything highlights the elegance of LiveCodeScript compared to the tortuous verbosity often needed in Xojo).
+A simple way to avoid raising convoluted events and event handlers especially where unrelated objects need to react to the same message.

 The module includes 4 methods:
 - **Public Sub Subscribe(eventName As String, callbackMethod As String, target As Object)** to register an object to receive notification